Bridge 47 – Building Global Citizenship

 - More contact details

-The project consortium consist of two global networks (CIVICUS and ICAE), three national development education networks (Educasol in France, IDEA in Ireland and IDEAS in Scotland), six national CSO platforms (BPID in Bulgaria, AKÜ in Estonia, Kehys in Finland, VENRO in Germany, MVRO in Slovakia and SLOGA in Slovenia), four organisations working on GCE (NGO Support Centre in Cyprus, MUNDU in Denmark, Center for Education Initiatives in Latvia and Media Education Centre in Serbia), and a European research network (EADI).
+The project consortium consist of two global networks (CIVICUS and ICAE), three national development education networks (Educasol in France, IDEA in Ireland and IDEAS in Scotland), six national CSO platforms (BPID in Bulgaria, AKÜ in Estonia, Kehys in Finland, VENRO in Germany, MVRO in Slovakia and SLOGA in Slovenia), three organisations working on GCE (NGO Support Centre in Cyprus, MUNDU in Denmark and Center for Education Initiatives in Latvia), and a European research network (EADI).

 The Bridge 47 Network